mukhopadhyay000/SnowflakeSCDType2/README.md

 Snowflake Stream is an object in helping to identify the changes and mark the records as identifiable as new inserts/updates/deletes.
 The stream is to be created on top of the STG table and it will identify the changes with the help of SP_CHANGE_CAPTURE stored procedure.

-The following diagram shows the end-to-end process flow of the data movement from the RAW table  STG Table  Core Table with respect to capturing the changes and applying the changes as part of Type 2 CDC process.
+The following diagram shows the end-to-end process flow of the data movement from the RAW table/STG Table/Core Table with respect to capturing the changes and applying the changes as part of Type 2 CDC process.

 Note: The above codes/stored procedures will be attached with in the submission.